 Dry coconuts cost SBD 1-2 from the market and come already husked.
-Once you get pro at scratching, you can buy them a bunch of them for SBD 10.
+Once you get pro at scratching, you can buy a bunch of about 10 of them for SBD 10.

 To make coconut milk or cream you need the following things.

 - one dry coconut

 - a coconut scratcher on a chair/tree stump

 - a bowl

 - a cup of water

 Hold the coconut in your not-knife-cutting-hand and position the eyes by your thumb.
 Imagine there is an imaginary equator line running through the middle of the coconut and firmly whack it with the blunt side of your knife.

 The trick is to wear it down rather than hitting it as hard as you can with the sharp side.
 Toss the coconut and keep whacking around the coconut following that equator line until it starts to crack.
 Most coconuts have a spot that when you hit it, you’ll hear it sounds a bit hollow – that’s the sweet spot.

 When the coconut water starts flying, you can either drink it, save it to make coconut milk, or chuck it out.
 To be honest, if this is your first time, you probably aren’t going to be doing anything clever with any coconut water because it’s going to be all over the ground.
 Keep whacking until you can pull the halves apart.